To Obtain a Business Value Report Contact us at (800)248-0615

 Identifying Business Valuation drivers reduces risk and increases business value and the probability that the business will grow in revenue and profitability.
 If these characteristics are present in a business, the business can command a premium value.

-Business Sale Advocate offers three different levels of business valuations service.
+American Fortune offers three different levels of business valuations service.
 Choosing the right valuation report depends on what the end-result of the valuation needs to satisfy.
-Why are business valuations needed?
 How strongly will it need to be defended?
 Does the recipient need or require much detail?
 How complex is the business?
 How knowledgeable and experienced are the buyer and their advisors?

 Business Value Estimate = $1,250